Delayed by sanctions, border checks, first medical aid trickles into North Korea

 Experts say the planned supplies to help contain the coronavirus in North Korea are far short of what it needs.

-Harvard Medical School’s Kee Park, who has worked on health care projects in North Korea, said a lack of testing equipment may mean infections are going undiscovered.
+Harvard Medical School’s Kee Park, who has worked on health projects in North Korea, said a lack of testing equipment may mean infections are going undiscovered.

 “To confirm it you have to actually do confirmatory diagnostic testing,” he said.